"Why I move towards younger men": Lolo 1 speaks on dating, love for food

-Omotunde 'Lolo 1' David Shares the Kind of Man She Dates, Her Eating Habit
+Omotunde 'Adaku of Jenifa's Diary' David Shares the Kind of Man She Dates, Her Eating Habit

-- Actress Omotunde Adebowale-David, aka Lolo 1 or Adaku, has spoken about her eating habit and compared it with that of her movie character Adaka in Jenifa's Dairy
+- Actress Omotunde Adebowale-David, aka Lolo 1 or Adaku, has spoken about her eating habit and compared it with that of her movie character Adaku in Jenifa's Dairy

 - In an interview with Legit.ng, she revealed how age does not necessarily pose a challenge in the kind of men she settles with